Mallard: Domestication

-Mallards have often been ubiquitous in their regions among the ponds, rivers, and streams of human parks, farms, and other human-made waterways – even to the point of visiting water features in human courtyards.
+Mallards have often been ubiquitous in their regions among the ponds, rivers, and streams of human parks, farms, and other human-made waterways, even to the point of visiting water features in human courtyards.

 Mallards have had a long relationship with humans.
-Almost all domestic duck breeds derive from the mallard, with the exception of a few Muscovy breeds, and are listed under the trinomial name A. p. domesticus.
+Almost all domestic duck breeds derive from the mallard, with the exception of a few Muscovy breeds, and are often listed under the trinomial name "A. p. domesticus", though this is not an accepted subspecies name.
 Mallards are generally monogamous while domestic ducks are mostly polygamous.
 Domestic ducks have no territorial behaviour and are less aggressive than mallards.
 Domestic ducks are mostly kept for meat; their eggs are also eaten, and have a strong flavour.
 They were first domesticated in Southeast Asia at least 4,000 years ago, during the Neolithic Age, and were also farmed by the Romans in Europe, and the Malays in Asia.
 As the domestic duck and the mallard are the same species as each other, it is common for mallards to mate with domestic ducks and produce hybrid offspring that are fully fertile.
 Because of this, mallards have been found to contain genes of the domestic duck.

 While the keeping of domestic breeds is more popular, pure-bred mallards are sometimes kept for eggs and meat, although they may require wing clipping to restrict flying.